Academic Requirements to Graduate

 Optional June Commencement Ceremony Checklist

-- Purchase and pick-up your cap and gown at the UCSD Bookstore starting April 30th.
+- Purchase and pick-up your cap and gown at the UCSD Bookstore during spring quarter.

 - If you are attending the Muir Commencement ceremony, arrive 90 minutes prior to start time.
 Bring your commencement ticket, cap, and gown.